Trade and Barter in Ancient Bengal

 In exchange for these commodities, which required a large space in their ships, Bengali merchants used to bring back merchandise from overseas countries.

 In exchange for exports which required very little space, Bengali merchants used to bring back gold coins.
-In Bengal the Sinhalpatan, Tamralipta and Chattagram or Chatigram ports were very famous for trading in imports and exports.
+In Bengal the Sinhalpatan, Tamralipta and Chattagram or Chatigram ports were very famous for foreign trade.

 Dhumghat, Berachampa, Mahisadal, Jiivankhali (Genyokhali-Miirjapur), Nalchiti and Jhalkathi were medium-sized ports which were also used for imports and exports.
 This shows that ancient Bengal conducted extensive trade and barter trade.